 Recommended for improving your luck!
 A trip to visit power spots in Iwate Prefecture!

-Power spots are places where you can improve your luck just by visiting them.
-They've become very popular recently!
+Power spots that are said to improve your luck just by visiting them have become very popular recently!

-This time, we've gathered together power spots in Iwate Prefecture!
-If you're worried about something or want to make a fresh start, this is a must-see!
+This time, we've gathered some power spots located in Iwate Prefecture!
+A must-see for anyone troubled by something or looking for a fresh start!

 Chusonji Temple

-As its name suggests, it is said to bring good fortune in terms of money, and is a popular spot within the temple!
+As its name suggests, it is believed to bring good fortune in money matters and is a popular spot within Chuson-ji Temple!

 The Buddha enshrined there is said to have the power to improve and enhance human relationships, and it is said that one can also receive blessings for finding love